huntforhomesaz/cleanout2closing-site/content/pages/for-realtors-and-professionals.md

 ---

-## How this is different from â€œjust another Realtorâ€ or â€œjust a cleanout companyâ€
+## How this is different from "just another Realtor" or "just a cleanout company"

-I am not a labor crew and I am not a nameless â€œwe buy houses for cashâ€ postcard.
+I am not a labor crew and I am not a nameless "we buy houses for cash" postcard.

 Here is the practical distinction.

-### Typical path 1 â€“ Traditional Realtor only
+### Typical path 1 — Traditional Realtor only

 - Strong on pricing, marketing, escrow, and negotiation.
 - Less involved in vendor sequencing and heavy cleanout.
-- Clients end up juggling 3â€“5 companies before the home is even ready to list.
+- Clients end up juggling 3–5 companies before the home is even ready to list.

 This works fine when a home is already empty and lightly prepped.
 It breaks down when there is a full house, complex timing, or legal constraints.

-### Typical path 2 â€“ Cleanout company + separate Realtor
+### Typical path 2 — Cleanout company + separate Realtor

 - Crews handle hauling and maybe some light demo.
 - They are not focused on the eventual buyer, disclosures, or negotiation.